Specialist in Southeast Asia. (Bilingual - French & English 🇦🇺 🇫🇷)

-- Creating Pilot Programmes to experiment new systems of thinking
+- Creating Pilot programmes to experiment new systems of thinking

-___________________________________________________________________________________________________A critical look at the future
+A critical look at the future

 - Thinking Codes of Ethics to address future new technologies

-- Thinking Cyber from the Psycho-Social lens
+- Thinking Information Warfare through a Psycho-Social lens

 A specialist in complex negotiations, Dr Bogais introduces dynamic modelling with real-time information to explore new deconfliction mechanisms.
 With the technical help of [military] system designers and complexity specialists, he develops programmes to experiment new strategies in zones of violence or to forecast the introduction of violence in spaces of non-violence.
 He advises governments, security agencies and international agencies.